zoisite-rb/zoisite-rb/guides/source/rails_on_rack.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Rails on Rack
+Zoisite on Rack
 =============

-This guide covers Rails integration with Rack and interfacing with other Rack components.
+This guide covers Zoisite integration with Rack and interfacing with other Rack components.

 After reading this guide, you will know:

-* How to use Rack Middlewares in your Rails applications.
+* How to use Rack Middlewares in your Zoisite applications.
 * Action Pack's internal Middleware stack.
 * How to define a custom Middleware stack.